ZUGFeRD/mustangproject/doc/development_documentation.md

 * in the object so that a developer can use them
 * in the interface so that a old fashioned developer could use them as well
 * in the pullprovider so that it actually finds it's way into the XML
-* in at least one test, after the test has been run this should at least once be
+* in at least one test (the ...edgeTest are supposed to handle edge cases, ~all bells and whistles, maybe it fits there), after the test has been run this should at least once be
 * validated.
 If that works one can start implementing the
 * reading part (along with tests), then it needs to be
 * documented e.g. on the homepage and